6 Monthly Dividend ETFs for your Investment Portfolio

 Vanguard Long-Term Corporate Bond ETF (NASDAQ:VCLT)

-The ETF invests primarily in high-quality, investment-grade corporate bonds and comprises 1,861 individual bond holdings as of October 2, 2018.
-The majority of the bond issuers are in the Industrial (70.5%), Financial (16.8%) and Utilities (12.4%) sectors.
-The fund currently yields 4.41% and has a 0.07% gross expense ratio, which is 91% lower than the average expense ratio of funds with similar holdings.
-The fund’s share price declined slightly for a small total loss over the past 12 months, with total returns of 15% and 31% over the past three and five years, respectively.
+The ETF invests primarily in high-quality, investment-grade corporate bonds and comprises 2,385 individual bond holdings as of January 25, 2021.
+The fund currently yields 3.1% and has a 0.05% gross expense ratio, which is 91% lower than the average expense ratio of funds with similar holdings.
+The fund’s share price has grown notably in the last year, giving investors returns of 8% in capital appreciation and 11.1% in total returns.
+In the last three and five years, respectively, the fund has returned 29.6% and 58.9%.

 6 Monthly Dividend ETFs for your Investment Portfolio: #5